colurw/pandora_NLP/readme.md

 top 100 articles for the dimension are compared to those of the top 300 articles.
 Also, the concept labelling function is called twice per direction (four times per dimension) to compare the top 10 articles to the following 10 articles.
-A similar/coherent result acting as a (simplistic) validation for any discovered concepts.
+A similar/coherent result acting as a (simplistic) validation of any discovered concepts.

 ## Um...
 "Pandora", Yes?
 Does It Work?